sysdiglabs/terraform-aws-secure-for-cloud/use-cases/org-three-cross-account-s3-event-forward.md

-# OrganizationSetup - Three way Cross-Account - Existing VPC,Subnet and Cloudtrail with no SNS - Event Notification with S3-SNS-SQS
+# OrganizationSetup - Three way Cross-Account - Cloudtrail with no SNS - Event Notification with S3-SNS-SQS

 ## Use-Case explanation